-Experiments are being conducted at the Northern Research and Demonstration Farm,
+Experiments are being conducted at the Muscatine Island Research and Demonstration

-Kanawha, Iowa, and the Muscatine Island Research and Demonstration Farm, Fruitland, Iowa.
+Farm, Fruitland, Iowa, and at the Northern Research and Demonstration Farm, Kanawha, Iowa.
 The studies were initiated in the fall of 2016 and will conclude in the spring of 2019.
 Each farm has two experiments defined by their rotation, either corn-soybean-corn (CSC) or soybean-corn-soybean (SCS).
-For the experiments described in this report that were conducted in Fruitland, fields were bulk seeded in 2016 with soybean variety Pioneer 93M11 (SCS) and Dekalb corn hybrid 54-38 (CSC).
-Once the crops were established, 3-ft alleys were cut in the fields to make 60, 10-ft wide (four rows) by 17-ft long plots in each experiment.
-On August 31, 2016, nine different cover crop treatments were sown into standing corn and soybean plots using a fertilizer spreader.
+For the experiments described in this report that were conducted in Fruitland, fields were bulk seeded in 2016 with soybean variety Pioneer 93M11 (SCS) and corn hybrid Pioneer 1197 AM (CSC).
+Once the crops were established, 3-ft alleys were cut in the fields to make 60, 10-ft-wide (four rows) by 17-ft-long plots in each experiment.
+In September 2016, nine different cover crop treatments were sown into standing corn and soybean plots using a fertilizer spreader.
 There were 10 treatments (including a no-cover-crop control).
 The cover crop treatments included two cultivars of each of the following: annual ryegrass (Lolium multiflorum), cereal rye (Secale cereale), and mustard (Brassica juncea), as well as one oilseed and one Daikon-type radish cultivar, and one cover crop mix (cereal rye, Daikontype radish, and crimson clover).
 Each treatment was replicated six times in each experiment.

-To assess the effects of cover crops on SCN population densities over time, soil samples were collected from the center two rows in each plot at the time of cover crop seeding in late August, in late November before the soil froze, and in early May following cover crop termination but prior to the planting of the cash crop.
+To assess the effects of cover crops on SCN population densities over time, soil samples were collected from the center two rows in each plot at the time of cover crop seeding in September, in late November before the soil froze, and in late April following cover crop termination but prior to the planting of the cash crop.
 SCN egg population densities were determined from 100-cc subsamples of the soil samples collected from each plot.